 - This term, the children will be doing PE on Tuesdays and Fridays.
 Please ensure your child has their PE kit in school and that all items are clearly labelled.
 We encourage children to practise getting dressed at home to help them get changed quickly in school.
 This half term we are fortunate to have coaches from the Henley Hawks working with us on Fridays, to help us to learn to play tag rugby.
 These sessions will take place outside so it would be a good idea to put some tracksuit bottoms or leggings into the PE bag as the weather will soon be turning colder!

 - Children are welcome to bring a named water bottle into the classroom for them to access throughout the day.
 We would appreciate if you could avoid putting water bottles in book bags as they sometimes leak over the books.

-- Tuesday 4th October @ 9.15am – Harvest Festival (all classes will be presenting an item).
+Tuesday 3rd October @ 9.15am – Harvest Festival (all classes will be presenting an item).

-- Monday 10th October @ 3.20pm – Open classroom (a chance to look around the Year 1 classroom and look at the displays on the wall).
+Monday 9th October @ 3.20pm – Open classroom (a chance to look around the Year 1 classroom and look at the displays on the wall).

-Sorry for the lengthy letter – I just want to make sure you have all the information you need to start the term.
 Please don’t hesitate to talk to me after school if you have any questions or queries.